Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Results

 The total simulation times chosen for each mass ratio are as follows: $q=1$ with the total time $\sim 2370$, $q=2$ with the total time $\sim 1370$, $q=3$ with the total time $\sim 1566$, and $q=4$ with the total time $\sim 1745$.
 The computational cost of these 19 simulations, table~(\ref{tab:bbh_runs}), was approximately $155$ million core-hours, with a code speed of about $8\times10^7$ zone-cycle updates per second.
 This includes significant file system operations required to store the $C_{klm}$ coefficients of \eq{eq:cce_metric_exp}, which are necessary for computing the \ac{CCE} strains.

 The trajectories for each puncture, $\vec{x}_{p}(t)$, are found by solving the ordinary differential equation $\dot{\vec{x}}_{p}(t) = -\vec{\beta}_p(t)$, in which, $\vec{\beta}_p(t)$ denotes the shift vector at the puncture~\cite{Daszuta:2021ecf,Campanelli:2005dd}.
+The initial values of $\vec{x}_{p}(t=0)$ are used from the initial data parameters, and hence by solving this ordinary differential equation, we can find the trajectory of each \ac{BH} during the evolution.
+This method is a standard method and also used in e.g., \texttt{Einstein Toolkit}~\cite{Campanelli:2005dd}.
+Additionally, in \texttt{AthenaK}~\cite{Zhu:2024utz}, we have experimented with tracking the minimum of the lapse on the grid, but it is less accurate than solving the the ordinary differential equation for $\vec{x}_{p}(t)$.

 We estimate the eccentricity of our simulations shown in Fig.~\ref{fig:orbits} using the methods discussed in \citep{Tichy:2019ouu}.
 This approach requires us to identify parameters, including eccentricity, to fit the coordinate distance between punctures, derived from the trajectories $\vec{x}_{p}(t)$, as a function of evolution time.
 We use the initial orbital angular velocity and the first few orbits of the simulation to find a fit for the coordinate distance versus time.
 We choose the coordinate distance and not its time derivative, as done in~\cite{Pfeiffer:2007yz}, because the time derivative of the coordinate distance can introduce noise.
 In particular, we use $\sim 4$ orbits and calculate the initial orbital velocity using the initial momenta and distance between the puncture, see \app{sec:ffi_method}.
 Specifically, \ac{BBH} runs with $q=$ 2, 3, 4 have an eccentricity of $\sim 10^{-3}$, and the $q=1$ case has an eccentricity of $\sim 6\times10^{-4}$.

 \fig{fig:h_catalog} shows the $(\ell=2,m=2)$ and $(\ell=4,m=4)$ modes of the \ac{CCE} strains for our simulations.
 To ensure that the merger happens at $t=0$, we subtract the merger time $t_{\mrm {mrg}}$, defined as the peak amplitude time of the $(2,2)$ mode, in the time axis.
 At $t_{\mrm {mrg}}$, a highly excited \ac{BH} is formed, which then settles down to its stationary Kerr state by emitting \acp{gw}.
 In \fig{fig:h_catalog}, we see each system exhibits a clear inspiral phase, followed by a merger and a ringdown.
 The subdominant $(4,4)$ mode also captures these key features, albeit with a smaller amplitude.